 What is the RA Group Process Workshop?

 Group Process Workshops are a series of workshops designed to give candidates a chance to demonstrate their ability to work collaboratively as a team, and to participate in activities and discussions that offer insight into the RA role.
 Based on your availability, you will be placed into a workshop that will be facilitated at the same time each week, over the course of 4 weeks.
-Each workshop will be facilitated by a Student Life professional staff member, with the same candidates in each workshop over the course of these sessions.
+Each workshop will be facilitated by a Residence Life professional staff member, with the same candidates in each workshop over the course of these sessions.
 This will give you a realistic sense of what it's like to work on a small team, and to showcase your abilities as a team member throughout these workshops.